-The appellant must pay the $500 docket fee, plus $5.00 processing fee, to the clerk of the district
+The appellant must pay the $500 docket fee, plus $5.00 processing fee, to the district court clerk when the Notice of Appeal is filed.

-Information Statement (see Motions), a statement explaining the merit of the appeal, and
+statement explaining the merit of the appeal, and (3) a completed

-Affidavit Form CJA-23.
-The motion must be served on all other parties in the
+The motion must be served on all other parties in the case and a

-case, and a proof of service form must be submitted with the motion.
+proof of service form must be submitted with the motion.
+The motion papers